 Did you know Taiwan is one of the freest democracies in the world?
 The freedoms and rights recognized in Taiwan are similar to what we have in the United States.

-In its 2018 edition of their annual report on freedom around the world, Freedom House, an independent watchdog organization dedicated to the expansion of freedom and democracy around the world ranked Taiwan with a score of 93 out of 100.
+In its 2020 edition of its annual report on freedom around the world, Freedom House, an independent watchdog organization dedicated to the expansion of freedom and democracy around the world ranked Taiwan with a score of 93 out of 100.

 This placed the nation 2nd highest in all of Asia only losing to Japan.

-To put the number 18 in perspective, Germany was ranked 16, the United States 17, and Belgium 22.
+To put the number 18 in perspective, Germany was ranked 8, the United States 15, and Japan 25.

 The rankings and recognition from third party organizations are cool, but you don’t have to look far in Taiwan to see examples of its progressive attitude towards human freedom.